TaimurAyaz/PaginationManager/README.md

 ![PaginationManager](https://github.com/TaimurAyaz/PaginationManager/blob/master/PaginationManager.png)

-**PaginationManager** makes it easy to add paging functionality to any kind of scrollViews.
+**PaginationManager** makes it easy to add paging functionality to any kind of scrollView.

 -
 ##Compatibility: